bruvzg/gdsdecomp/README.md

 This module has support for decompiling Godot 4.x, 3.x, and 2.x projects.

 Grab the latest release version from here: https://github.com/bruvzg/gdsdecomp/releases
-## Limitations

-Support has yet to be implemented for converting the following resources:
-- ADPCM wavs
-- Fonts
-- Translation files
-- Models (`obj`, `dae`, `fbx`, `glb`, etc.)

-In addition, it does not support decompiling any GDNative or GDMono scripts.
-For Mono/CSharp, you can use [Ilspy](https://github.com/icsharpcode/ILSpy) or dotPeek.

 ## Usage